MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-This article explains how to set up pay-as-you-go for an enviornment.
-In order to set up pay-as-you-go, you need an active Azure subscription which you can link to your enviornment.
+This article explains how to set up pay-as-you-go for an environment.
+In order to set up pay-as-you-go, you need an active Azure subscription which you can link to your environment.
 You can do so both in Power Platform Admin Center and Power Apps.

 ## Who can set it up?